How much would you pay someone to mow your lawn? $10 per hour? $20?

 That purchase order is intended to provide specific instructions about the work the council is hiring the contractor to do, but it contains no such description — only the name of the property in two cases, the full street address in another and just the street name in the fourth.

 Of the three councilmen who signed the form, only Vice-president Jim Brennan was available for comment Monday, with Nick Slish recently resigned and Scott Smith failing to return our call by press time.

-Page 2 of 2 - Of the four properties in question, however, Brennan said he could recall only one — Briarwood Apartments, for which he said he recalled a complaint about trash overflowing a dumpster.
+Of the four properties in question, however, Brennan said he could recall only one — Briarwood Apartments, for which he said he recalled a complaint about trash overflowing a dumpster.
 For this, Wood charged the borough $105 for what he says was an hour and a half of work.

 A better way?

 “I just signed the checks,” Brennan said, “And I trust the secretary that they’re correct.
 Most of the time, I don’t know what’s going on with the planning and zoning department.
 It’s all so compartmentalized up there.”

 That, says the mayor, should not be the case here.